 - Deadman Wonderland: The tiny little Undertaker Hibana Daida was imprisoned for murdering her mother, who had subjected her to horrific abuse.

 - Detective School Q: Played with for horrible drama.
 Kunihiko and Akihiko Ichinose did not know that the Phony Psychic they murdered to protect their sister Kaoru was their mother Hanako (who was believed to be dead) under a disguise.
 When they're told the truth, both cross the Despair Event Horizon and have to be stopped from going the Murder-Suicide way.

-- Aiko killed her abusive mother who tried to kill her in Oyasumi Punpun.
-Originally it seemed like Punpun killed her but Aiko reveals to him later that her mom survived him stabbing her.
+- Aiko killed her abusive mother who tried to kill her in Goodnight Punpun.
+Originally it seemed as if Punpun had killed her, but Aiko reveals to him later that her mom survived him stabbing her.
 When he wasn't looking Aiko delivered the final blow.

 - Locke & Key: Ellie Whedon comes really, really close to pushing her horrible mother off a cliff after she puts a cigarette out on her son's neck, but can't go through with it.
 However, the evil spirit she unwittingly unleashes a few pages later has no such hesitation.